AgentMC/Sao20/Translate/En/Part3.md

 "Oh, is it that...
 Senpai is going to move on this wall until reaching the Inn in Southern Centoria’s 4th district?"

-As she asked, Kirito turned around and finally laughed.
+As she asked, Kirito turned around and laughed.

 "Correct.
 As you walk here, they will not be able to see you from down there, and if you choose a good location, you will not be noticed by unexpected people when you get off."